ke5gdb/MapTilesDownloader/README.md

 ## Stay In Touch

-For latest releases and announcements, check out my site: [aliashraf.net](http://aliashraf.net)
+For latest releases and announcements, check out the original author's site: [aliashraf.net](http://aliashraf.net)

 ## License